 Having back surgery can be a risky procedure.
 If you haven’t heard about NBA coach Steve Kerr, who had back surgery that failed twice, you should know that he had to miss a good portion of the NBA season and the NBA Playoffs because of the debilitating pain from failed back surgery.
-Although it unknown if Kerr is going to pursue any legal action for the failed back surgery, but depending on the state that he underwent the procedure, there is a possibility that he may be entitled to pursue damages for medical malpractice.
+Although it is unknown if Kerr is going to pursue any legal action for the failed back surgery, depending on the state that he underwent the procedure in, there is a possibility that he may be entitled to pursue damages for medical malpractice.

 Obviously, Kerr’s main concern is to get better and to remain coaching in the NBA.
 But what do you do if you are not an NBA coach, don’t get paid millions of dollars a year, and can’t afford to pay for alternative treatments after a failed back surgery?
 What if your insurance will not cover a second or third procedure?
 For many people, their jobs are in jeopardy and family obligations suffer because of the inability to move.
 Fortunately, there are options: Live with the pain or file a medical malpractice lawsuit.

 If you feel that you have been a victim of medical malpractice after back surgery, rest assured that the personal injury attorneys at One Law Group in Beverly Hills are available to help you pursue the compensation required to get the help you need.
 It is important that you contact a personal injury attorney as soon as you find out that the back surgery failed and caused further damage.
-Call (844) 626-1LAW today for a free case evaluation.
+Call (844) 626-1529 today for a free case evaluation.

 In California, a plaintiff has one year after the discovery of the injury or within three years of the procedure to file a lawsuit (California Code of Civil Procedure section 340.5).
 The only way to file a possible successful lawsuit after the three-year statute of limitation is if the doctors left an object in your body such as a medical instrument, a surgical sponge, or anything else that could harm the body.
 However, the lawsuit still needs to be filed within a year after discovering the presence of the foreign object.